Kenneth Broberg

-Kenneth Broberg (born August 2, 1993) is an American classical pianist.
+Kenneth (Kenny) Broberg (born August 2, 1993) is an American classical pianist.
 In June 2017 he won the silver medal at the Fifteenth Van Cliburn International Piano Competition.
 In June 2019 Broberg earned the third prize and bronze medal at The XVI International Tchaikovsky Competition.
-In June 2021 he received the American Pianists Association award.
+In June 2021 he won the American Piano Awards.

 Early life and musical education

 Broberg was born and raised in Minneapolis.
 Interested by the upright piano in his family home that was a wedding gift to his parents from his maternal grandparents, he began playing piano at the age of 6.
 At 9, he began studying piano with Dr. Joseph Zins at Crocus Hill Studios in Saint Paul, Minnesota.
-He went on to study with Nancy Weems at the University of Houston's Moores School of Music, where he earned a Bachelor of Music degree in 2016.

-Broberg is a graduate student at Park University in Parkville, Missouri, studying with Stanislav Ioudenitch, who was a gold medalist at the Eleventh Van Cliburn International Piano Competition in 2001.
+He went on to study with Nancy Weems at the University of Houston's Moores School of Music, where he earned a Bachelor of Music degree in 2016, followed by graduate study at Park University in Parkville, Missouri, with Stanislav Ioudenitch, who was a gold medalist at the Eleventh Van Cliburn International Piano Competition in 2001.